If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Look to boost your content quality and expand the type of content you produce to build your owned channels.

-It’s also key in 2018 to continue to build your email list.
+It’s also key to continue to build your email list.
 This is a medium that will not be going anywhere for a while.

 Venture into new media

-Of course, no guide on content in 2018 would be complete without covering the new media types that are surfacing.
+Of course, no guide on content would be complete without covering the new media types that are surfacing.

 While you should certainly experiment with these new formats, make sure you spend plenty of time on other types of media.